SummerJam 2024 ADD

 11:53pm, RED STAGE

 The meadow all around the stage is packed tight with people, as the one and only Gentleman now performs.
 A great substitute for sure, but I'm still a bit sad that Beenie Man didn't make it.
-Still, the artist is appreciated: "Big up Beenie Man, big up Samory I and D'Yani same way, big up all Jamaicans struggling right now because of hurricane Beryl!", Gentleman says, adding the wise words "the only constant in life is change."
+He is appreciated by the German performer, who says: "Big up Beenie Man, big up Samory I and D'Yani same way, big up all Jamaicans struggling right now because of hurricane Beryl!", adding the wise words "the only constant in life is change."
 He keeps up a lively interaction with his band, flying through his set of old (Intoxication, Rumours, Warn Dem…) and new songs (Time Out, Ahoi, Schöner Tag).
 "I see a lot of smiling faces, that's what music does.
 It makes us smile in this difficult time, and it's great to see that you are still around, you are still making babies, we still celebrate together – put up your lighters!"

 Special moments are the live features of Stonebwoy in Can't Lock The Dance and Konshens, joining Gentleman after his grande finale of Dem Gone and Superior (partly spent in the crowd) on a final Change Of Thoughts.